GoogleCloudPlatform/professional-services/tools/ml-audio-content-moderation/README.md

   ````

-5. All of the resources should be deployed.
+All of the resources should be deployed.

 ### View Results
 <h3>Test it out</h3>

 1. You can start by trying to upload an audio file in GCS.
 You can do this using `gsutil` or in the
 UI under the <b>staging bucket</b>.
 This will trigger `send_stt_api_function`.
-This submits the job
+This submits the
-to the Speech API and publishes the job id to PubSub.
+request to the Speech API and publishes the job id to PubSub.

 2. By default, `read_stt_api_function` is scheduled to run every ten minutes, as configured by Cloud